GarkGarcia/ikon/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be licensed as above, without any additional terms or conditions.

+Feel free to help out!
+Contributions are welcomed 😃